skip to main content

 Business & Economic Development

-• Perhaps our biggest success in 2020 was landing the huge Novavax expansion, which will result in a large, beautiful, new campus for the company and close to 1,000 new jobs here in the City.
+• One of our biggest recent successes was landing the huge Novavax expansion, which may result in a large, new campus for the company and close to 1,000 new jobs here in the City.

-• At the former Leidos property (at Rte 124 and 355), we approved a proposal likely to turn into a new life sciences campus and bring more good jobs to Gaithersburg.
+• At the former Leidos property (at Rte 124 and 355), we welcomed the new Matan life sciences campus, which will bring more good jobs to Gaithersburg and has already brought in what-seems-to-be the busiest Chick-fil-A in America.

 Public Safety